izouazou/AirQuality-ETL/README.md

 To use this script, follow the steps below:

 ### Prerequisites
 **RapidAPI Key:** Obtain your RapidAPI key and update the `.env` file with your key.
-If you don't have a key, sign up on the RapidAPI website and create a new project to obtain your API key.
+If you don't have a key, sign up on the [RapidAPI website](https://rapidapi.com/) website and create a new project to obtain your API key.

 **Dependencies:** Install the required Python libraries by running the following command: